 We now have a couple COVID vaccines shown to be safe and effective.
-Soon, there will be a half-dozen or more approved vaccines to choose from.
+Soon, there will be additional approved (with emergency use authorization) vaccines to choose from.
 In less than a year.
 An amazing feat.

 For folks living with various forms of cancer, we don’t have clear guidance on who should be vaccinated against COVID, or when.